Redundancy proceedings and settlements

 Dutch employment law offers a high degree of protection to employees working in the Netherlands.
 Such protection comes to the fore in the event that an employer wishes to terminate an employee’s employment contract.
 An employer who intends to dismiss an employee is required, by law, to comply with several strict rules and regulations.

 Many rules have changed in 2015.
-Unfortunately, the Dutch legislator failed to simplify the complicated rules.
+Unfortunately, the Dutch legislator failed to simplify the complicated rules. .
+Further adjustments have been and are applicable as of January 1st 2020.
 We have put together a concise brochure discussing (a) giving notice during a probation period or with immediate effect, (b) the termination of employment based on ‘reasonable grounds’ either with permission from the so-called UWV or by the courts, (c) fixed-term contracts, (d) Settlement Agreements (often referred to as ‘Termination Agreements’), (e) the rules concerning the transitional allowance and the severance pay.

 We provide legal advice and provide legal assistance in dismissal and redundancy situations.
 If you need any help please contact us on telephone number 020 – 6898 123.